freenas/freenas-docs/userguide/jails.rst

   days.

-.. note:: If the port does not provide any compile options, it saves time and preserves the %brand% system resources to just use the :command:`pkg install` command instead.
+.. note:: If the port does not provide any compile options, it saves time and preserves the %brand% system resources to use the :command:`pkg install` command instead.

 The